AKBANK-Patika-FullStack-Bootcamp/CansuYanik_Homeworks/Week5/README.md

 ## Week 4

-In this week, The task given this week is adding user login operation, token generation and usage and paging operations in our project.
+The task given this week is adding user login operations, token generation and usage and paging operations in our project.

 ### What has been done:
 - Header is used for security and access operations.
 Header must be filled if we want to login into a website.
 Body is used for post operation(for dynamic data).